rxnew/tqc_format_samples/readme.md

 ```

 Examples of \<initialization type\> are "z", "-z", "x", "-x", "y", "a", etc.
+Examples of \<measurement type\> are "z", "x", "z/x", etc.
-Examples of \<operation type\> are "cnot", "x", "p", "t", etc.
+Examples of \<gate type\> are "cnot", "x", "p", "t", etc.
-The operations other than cnot and Pauli operation correspond to pins, and the operation name corresponds to the module circuit id.
+The gates other than cnot and Pauli gate correspond to pins, and the gate name corresponds to the module circuit id.

 When describing multiple circuits in one file, write as follows.